 Most RAM from well-known brands won’t have issues with reliability, but you should always read reviews of those who have a similar system to you just to make sure that your risk of errors is minimized.
 You’re also going to want your RAM to last a while, so doing good research is a must (that’s also why we spent hours to make this buying guide available.)

-The Best RAM for an Old MacBook Pro: Our Picks
+The Best RAM for an Old MacBook Pro in 2020: Our Picks

 Once again: MacBook Pro models after 2013 are unable to add extra RAM due to that they have non-removable internal memory.

 Available in several frequencies and therefore useful for a wider range of Macs, the Kingston HyperX FURY RAM is designed to bring speed and power to your laptop, especially if you want to manipulate advanced features.

 - Pros: Lifetime warranty with technical support, comes with automatic overclocking to give you better speed without purchasing higher frequency RAM.

 - Cons: Some configuration may be necessary if you don’t want to overclock, or need to underclock.